A Long-Range Decision Tool to Guide NID’s Water Management

 Background: Plan for Water

 On Jan.
 15, 2020 the Board of Directors conducted a workshop to discuss and offer direction on key goals and critical success factors for Plan for Water's Public Outreach Process design.

 The Nevada Irrigation District’s Plan for Water was last updated in 2005 and adopted in 2013.
 The plan helps guide decisions related to the water system over the next 50 years.

 The District is updating the plan to reflect changes in water demand, supply and the potential effects of climate change.
 The plan is an organizational tool that seeks to align resource decision making with community values and District operational needs, including technical and cost criteria requirements.
 When complete the plan will show how a variety of future water supply and demand scenarios could be integrated to ensure our community enjoys the same high-quality, reliable water system we have now.

-Engaging the public through outreach and direct involvement in long-range planning is a best practice..
+The public will be invited to participate in a number of public workshops covering the nine stages where questions and concerns can be addressed.
 The District’s plan will benefit from a public outreach process that increases public understanding of water resource challenges, considers the community’s long-term plans and priorities, and listens to and learns from the public.